isabelstoddart/data-structures/wa02/README.md

 # Weekly assignment 2
-### for data structures at Parsons School of Design
+### For data structures at Parsons School of Design

 I started this assignment by following the starter code, included below, and applying it to the html file I was scraping.